dalong0514/readnotes/20200201读书笔记/2020136Computational-ThinkingR00.md

 Think for a moment about the speed issue.
 A typical computer can, in 1 second, perform a billion calculations and draw a complex image on the screen.
 A human would need 100 years to carry out the same steps at human speed.
 Humans obviously draw pictures much faster than that, but machine designers have yet to imitate that human capacity.
 If humans had no help from computers, we would have no real time graphics.
 Nearly everything we see software doing is made possible by the incredible speeds of computers.
 These machines, not humans executing algorithms on their own, are the reason for the computer revolution.
 Computing machines do the humanly impossible.

 While this may send a thrill up your neck, it ought also to send a shiver down your spine.
 Modern aircraft are controlled by networks of computers performing billions of calculations per second.
 A mistake in an algorithm can cause the control system to send the aircraft into a death spiral long before the human pilot can react.
 Early Apollo missions and more recent Mars missions were aborted and lost due to errors in their software.
 Mistakes in algorithms can be deadly and costly.
 How can we know that the algorithms running critical systems can be trusted to work properly, bringing benefits and low risk of harm?
 We need clear thinking to help us find our way through this maze of complexity.
-This requires an advanced form of CT that is not learned from children’s simulation games.「CT for professionals」is deadly serious.
+This requires an advanced form of CT that is not learned from children's simulation games.「CT for professionals」is deadly serious.

 Our account of CT in this book encompasses all the flavors of CT from beginners to professionals, and in major subfields such as software engineering and computational science.
 We aim to describe CT in all its richness, breadth, and depth.
 We want to celebrate the work of expert professionals who take on the hard challenges of getting complex systems to perform reliably and safely, and the kinds of thinking they bring that enables them to have achieved such a good track record.
 We also want to celebrate the work of expert educators who are working to ease the first steps into computational thinking in K–12 schools and lay the foundation to provide everyone the means for coping in the digital world.
 Those two, basic CT for beginners and advanced CT for professionals, work together to produce a rich tapestry of computational thought.